Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/mix.rst

 use the node map below to compare it to your stock image (pre-watermarked original).
 In this map, the Mix node is set to Difference, and the Map Value node amplifies any difference.
-The result is routed to a viewer, and you can see how the original mark clearly stands out:
+The result is routed to a viewer, and you can see how the original mark clearly stands out.

 .. figure:: /images/compositing_types_color_mix_watermark-decode.png
    :width: 700px